Industry Marketing

 New customer rate Separates existing demand from new reach

-For fashion e-commerce, measurement should be reconciled against net sales, not only gross platform revenue.
-Returns, exchanges, discounts, creator fees, product cost, shipping, payment fees and affiliate commission all change the true result.
+For fashion ecommerce, measurement should be reconciled against fulfilled net sales, not gross platform revenue.
+Returns, cancellations, discounts, creator fees, seeding cost, shipping, payment fees, media and affiliate commission all change the commercial result.
+Keep attributed revenue and incremental impact separate: codes and tracking links identify a recorded route to purchase, while a holdout, geographic comparison or well-designed lift study is needed for a stronger causal claim.

 Premium and luxury fashion: a different rulebook